nathanin/segmentation/Readme.md

 #### Comments, feedback, "this is just a bad version of X other repo":
 Use the issues section (gotta get that sweet activity).
+This code comes as is, with absolutely no support.
 For other correspondence, please email directly (<ing.nathany@gmail.com>).